 by anthony on 08/30/10 at 5:20 pm

-A list of headlines stacked on top of each other can look like a big blob of paragraph text.
-I’ve noticed this when I try to scan the headlines on USA Today and LA times.
-It’s hard to tell which is a link.
-Not only that, but they’re also not using a link color that’s different from their text color.
-These are the biggest mistakes you can make if you want your users to read your content.
+A list of links can look like a big blob of paragraph text if they’re not formatted right.
+This is evident when you try to scan the headlines on USA Today and LA times.
+It’s hard to tell that they’re links because they’re not using a link color that’s different from the text color.
+Not only that, they’re hard to scan because there’s no visual stopping point for each link.

 If your text is black, you shouldn’t use black for your links otherwise users will have a hard time distinguishing them.
 Instead, use blue to make your links more visible.
-If users can see what’s a link a lot easier, there’s a higher chance they’ll click them.
+If users can clearly spot your links, there’s a higher chance they’ll click them.